 From the seller’s perspective, a consultation is a great way for them to learn how to stage their own property themselves to ensure they get the best price for their property.
 At the end of the day, spending $200 – $500 for a consultation could earn the seller an extra $10,000 or more on their sale price – so it’s a no-brainer!

-You’ll be visiting the client’s home and walking room-by-room with them, and providing specific recommendations on how to rearrange, declutter, repair, and improve curb appeal.
+You’ll visit the client’s home, walk room-by-room with them, and provide specific recommendations on how to rearrange, declutter, repair, and improve curb appeal.

-You’ll also make recommendations on what items and accessories the seller should keep in their home for staging, and which ones they could pack early for the move to help declutter.
+You’ll also recommend what items and accessories the seller should keep in their home for staging, and which ones they could pack early for the move to help declutter.

-If the seller has a bit of budget to spend on sprucing their property, then you can also make recommendations on repairs and paint colors used around the home.
+If the seller has a budget to spend on sprucing up their property, you can also make recommendations on repairs and paint colors used around the home.

 But how do you charge for a home staging consultation?